Prince of Death

 Pthumeru

 Preface What does it mean to have freedom or slavery?
-Bloodborne‘s director, Hidetaka Miyazaki, has admitted that the game was influenced by his own experience having a kid.
-Bringing a new life into the world with another shackles couples in many ways.
-Bound by lineage, commitment, responsibility, convention, man and woman arguably can’t come out […]
+Bloodborne‘s director, Hidetaka Miyazaki, has admitted that the game was influenced in part by declining birthrates in developed countries, and would experience the birth of his own child in the years since launch.
+Bringing a new life into the world with another shackles couples in […]

 Liurnian Civil War